 “Timeless” Xinjiang: Interview with Ryan Pyle (September 16, 2014, Far West China)

 I had the opportunity this last month to chat with Ryan Pyle, a Shanghai-based photographer and producer best known here in China for his 20,000 km motorcycle journey across the whole country.
 He’s been described as an “anthropologist with a camera” and I think you’ll see by the photos below exactly why that is.

 Chinese Views of India: Culturally Rich but Backward (September 18, 2014, China Real Time)

 From China’s side of the Himalayas, the view of India isn’t always that great.
 “This place is like China from 20 years ago.
 It’s much, much worse than I’d imagined,” said Tony Jiang, 29, an employee at an electronics-parts maker in Hangzhou visiting New Delhi this week.

 LANGUAGE / LANGUAGE LEARNING

-ZGBriefs is a free weekly compilation of the news in China, condensed from published online sources.
-Highlighting articles and commentary from major news sites, and blogs and other new media sites, ZGBriefs brings you not only the most important stories of the week in order to help deepen your understanding of what is happening in China today.
+ZGBriefs is a free weekly compilation of the news in China condensed from published online sources.
+Highlighting articles and commentary from major news sites, blogs and other new media sites, ZGBriefs brings you the most important stories of the week in order to help deepen your understanding of what is happening in China today.
 Coverage includes domestic and international politics, economics, culture, and social trends, among other areas.
 Seeking to explore all facets of life in China, ZGBriefs also includes coverage of spiritual movements and the role of religious believers and faith-based groups in China.
 ZGBriefs is a reader-supported service.
 If you find this resource useful, please consider making a donation.

 ZGBriefs is a publication of